 |Storage:||1x Kingston M.2 SSD 500GB, 1x Samsung SSD 840 EVO 120 GB, 1x Toshiba HDD 1TB|

 Please note that this system is not overclocked.
-With overclocking, you can unlock a CPUs full potential by letting it run on higher voltages (and thus more speed).
-However, increasing the voltage on your motherboard and CPU does also increases the energy consumption per hour.
+With overclocking, you can unlock a full potential by letting it run on higher voltages (and thus more speed).
+However, increasing the voltage on your motherboard and CPU does also increases the demand per hour.

-Also, overclocked CPUs produce more heat, meaning that you need better cooling to make sure the processor does not run too hot after a while.
+Also, overclocked processors produce more heat, meaning that you need better cooling to make sure the processor does not run too hot after a while.

-On average, I play games for about 3-5 hours per day, and additionally, 1-2 hours browsing the web, making 4-7 hours runtime per day.
+Most days, I play for about 3-5 hours per day, and additionally, 1-2 hours browsing the web, making 4-7 hours runtime per day.
 However, some people let their PC run for 24 hours per day, seven days a week.
-So, how much does it cost to let a gaming PC run the entire day?
+So, how much does it cost to let a PC run the entire day?

-Here’s an overview of systems that consume different watts per hour and how much they would cost if you let them run 24/7:
+Here’s an overview of systems that consume different amounts per hour and how much they would cost if you let them run 24/7:

 In comparison, running a gaming PC in Hawaii, which has the highest rates of 28,87 cents per kWh, will cost $124,7 per month.

-When I started measuring my gaming PC’s energy consumption and started calculating how much he will cost me per month, it came out to be around 22,66€, so about $26.78.
+When I started measuring my gaming PC’s dmenad and started calculating how much he will cost me per month, it came out to be around 22,66€, so about $26.78.

-Here in Germany, the energy rates are equally to Hawaii’s, or even a bit higher, so people have overall high energy expenses.
-In 2020, the average rate for one kilowatt hour reached 31,47 cents.
+Here in Germany, the rates are equal to Hawaii’s, or even a bit higher, so people have overall high expenses.
+In 2020, the usual rate for one-kilowatt hour reached 31,47 cents.

-Side note: I calculated with an average energy consumption of 300W per hour, so about 2,4kWh per day (8 hours per day), and 72 kWh per month.
-To measure the consumption I chose a standard energy meter, but this is not available in the US.
-Click here if you’re interested in an energy meter for yourself.
+Side note: I calculated with an average demand of 300W per hour, so about 2,4kWh per day (8 hours per day), and 72 kWh per month.
+To measure the demand I chose a standard energy meter, but this is not available in the US.

 Change your Windows settings:

-Windows provides many settings to adjust your gaming PCs performance, including a power-saving mode.
+Windows provides many settings to adjust your PC performance, including a power-saving mode.
 This mode enables you to adjust the timing when all displays and the computer switch into sleep mode.
 In this mode, the system also reduces your computer’s performance where possible.